Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 A veiled chameleon can live for between five to eight years in captivity.
 Females typically live closer to five years and males eight.

-This species requires advanced husbandry because they suffer from many health problems in captivity:
+This species requires advanced husbandry because they can suffer from health issues in captivity:

 |Veiled Chameleon Health Issues|